 - Delete - remove the Email Subscription

-Selecting 'Upload (Cloud Storage)' gives you options to Schedule or Manage exports.
+Selecting 'Export Configurations (Cloud Storage)' from the Export menu gives you options to schedule (create) or manage exports.

 - Name the export group

 - Name the actual storage container where this upload will be sent.
 If you start typing either an AWS or GCP storage container that is already connected to DivvyCloud, a drop-down will appear with the storage container name, account, and region.

 When creating an export configuration, you can create multiple configurations within a group.
 For example, you can export ISO 27001, GDPR, and a custom pack all to the same group.
 To create a group, begin typing the group name on the 'Export Group Name' line.
 (If the group already exists, the name will appear on a drop-down list once you begin typing; you can then select the group name.)
 Once you've created the export group, you can reuse it anytime you are creating exports.